Travelling: Thermos bottles tested (2019-4-8, and a few later updates, then some more updates in 2022, 2023, 2024)

 The King 1.2 litre felt cool on the outside at all times, with a room temperature of 17-15 C, it was ca. 18-22 C. The Aldi bottle felt warm on the outside and in my tests I measured the difference, quite big!

-The Stanley classic 1.0 litre is about the same as the Thermos King 1.2 litre in thermal properties (well, actually slightly worse), but ergonomically I like it better: There is quite a bit of rattle from the handle hitting the bottle with the Thermos King and little with the Stanley classic with handle folded in, none with the handle folded out, the inside of the handle is from a softer plastic which feels better, it pours better.
+The Stanley classic 1.0 litre is slightly worse in thermal properties compared to the Thermos King 1.2 litre in thermal properties, but ergonomically I like it more: There is quite a bit of rattle from the handle hitting the bottle with the Thermos King and little with the Stanley classic with handle folded in, none with the handle folded out, the inside of the handle is from a softer plastic which feels better, it pours better.
 It also has a longer warranty.

 The Stanley quadvac 1.0 litre is the best vacuum bottle I tested so far in thermal properties.